JohnSawiris/hello-world/README.md

 ## Description

-This a simple webpage that collects a bunch of hello in several different languages
+This a simple webpage that collects a bunch of hellos in several different languages

 ## Setup

 * _Clone this repository_
-* _Enter the directory of choice_
+* _Enter directory of choice_
 * _In the terminal run this command " $ git clone https://github.com/JohnSawiris/hello-world "_

 ## Technologies Used